live-composer/live-composer-page-builder/readme.txt

 The Beaver Builder available on WordPress.org is a light version of The Beaver Builder Pro plugin that costs $199 per year.
 The free version of The Beaver Builder comes with limited features and very limited support (according to the plugin description).

-* Cornerstone â€“ The WordPress Page Builder
+* Cornerstone - The WordPress Page Builder

 Cornerstone Page Builder is not an open source software, you'll have to follow strict license policies and pay for every service provided.
 One website license for Cornerstone starts from $35, that includes 6 months of support.
 After first 6 months, you will need to buy extra Cornerstone support coverage for $24.50 per year.